kimtonyhyun/aux_analysis/docs/preprocessing.md

 The funtion `run_normcorre` generates two new files:

 - `ctx_uc_nc.hdf5`: The motion corrected movie ("nc" is short for NoRMCorre),
 - `ctx_uc_nc.mat`: Motion correction parameters for each frame.
-The contents of this MAT file can be used, for example, to correct alternative channels of the same recording.
+The contents of this MAT file can be used, for example, to correct alternative color channels of the same recording.

 Note: I would not yet delete the original movie (`ctx_uc.hdf5`) until the motion corrected movie has been manually inspected to be of acceptable quality.